rewse/WordPress/wp-content/plugins/all-in-one-seo-pack/readme.txt

 [Premium Support](http://semperplugins.com/support/?loc=readme_ps)

-First created in 2007, see why AIOSEO is the most downloaded plugin for WordPress.
+First created in 2007, see why AIOSEO is one of the all time most downloaded plugins for WordPress.

 * XML Sitemap support - submit your sitemap to Google and Bing and improve your SEO
+* Google AMP support (Accelerated Mobile Pages)
 * Google Analytics support
 * Support for SEO on Custom Post Types
 * Advanced Canonical URLs
+* Redirect attachment pages to parent post
 * Automatically notifies search engines like Google and Bing about changes to your site
 * Built-in API so other plugins/themes can access and extend functionality
 * ONLY free plugin to provide SEO Integration for e-Commerce sites, including WooCommerce